OE3JGW/MeshTenna/README.md

 # Meshtastic Antenna Tester

-The **Meshtastic Antenna Tester** is a tool designed to compare the performance of different antennas **and locations** using Meshtastic devices.
+The **Meshtastic Antenna Tester** is a Windows/Android tool designed to compare the performance of different antennas **and locations** using Meshtastic devices.
 It measures and analyzes signal strength (RSSI) and signal-to-noise ratio (SNR) to help you identify the best antenna and optimal locations for specific conditions.
 This tool uses a portable test node (TCP client, Heltec v3 is recommended) to gather data at different locations and a fixed destination node for consistent measurements.

+## Usage / Installation:
+Setup Python and use it with python under windows.
+Or "flet build apk" using flet: https://github.com/flet-dev/flet Or, if youre just wanna use it on android as an enduser, feel free to download the release version.

 ## Screenshots:
 ![3](https://github.com/user-attachments/assets/c0f81fb4-e6e0-40c9-a1e0-cc0991927eb3)